 Bil’s rating (out of 5): BBB.5

 USA, 1947.
 Twentieth Century Fox Film Corporation.
 Screenplay by Richard Murphy, based on the article by Fulton Oursler.
 Cinematography by Norbert Brodine.
 Produced by Louis De Rochemont.
 Music by David Buttolph.
 Production Design by Richard Day, Chester Gore.
 Costume Design by Kay Nelson.
 Film Editing by Harmon Jones.
-Academy Awards 1947.
-Cannes Film Festival 1947.

 This early Elia Kazan feature, based on a true story, features terrific performances from a sturdy cast; Kennedy is particularly effective as the man who insists he is a wronged victim of circumstance.
-The film claims to have been filmed in the real places where the story takes place–various sources differ as to the legitimacy of this claim–but either way it’s obvious from the grimy walls and messy streets that it was not shot in a studio or on a back lot, and the gritty realism of the locality adds much to the dramatic effect of the story.
+The film claims to have been filmed in the real places where the story takes place–various sources differ as to the legitimacy of this claim–but either way it’s obvious from the grimy walls and messy streets that it was not shot in a studio or on a back lot, and the locations add much to the dramatic effect of the story.

 Lee J. Cobb, always a storm about to break, is memorable as the lead homicide detective whose methods of interrogation are almost as vicious as the crime itself.

 Academy Award Nomination: Best Screenplay